On packing dijoins in digraphs and weighted digraphs

 Consider replacing an arc $a$ of nonzero weight $w_a\geq 1$ with $w_a$ arcs of weight $1$ with the same head and tail as $a$.
 This operation preserves both the $\tau$ and $\nu$ parameters in \Cref{main-question}.
 For this reason, we may restrict our attention to $0,1$ weights.
 Observe that deleting an arc of weight $0$ may create new dicuts, and thus potentially decrease the covering parameter.

 Woodall~\cite{Woodall78} conjectured that $\tau(D,w)=\nu(D,w)$ when $w=\1$, while Edmonds and Giles~\cite{Edmonds77} conjectured equality holds in general.\footnote{$\0,\1$ denote the all-zeros and all-ones vectors of appropriate dimensions.} Schrijver~\cite{Schrijver80} refuted the Edmonds-Giles Conjecture.
-However, Woodall's Conjecture remains one of the most appealing and challenging unsolved problems in Combinatorial Optimization~\cite{Cornuejols01,Schrijver03,Frank11} with little progress made so far in the general case.
-In this paper, we make some progress towards resolving this conjecture, as well as proposing a fix to the refuted Edmonds-Giles Conjecture, in the general case.
+However, Woodall's Conjecture remains one of the most appealing and challenging unsolved problems in Combinatorial Optimization~\cite{Cornuejols01,Schrijver03,Frank11}.
+In this paper we introduce a new approach to Question~\ref{main-question}, and we propose a fix to the refuted Edmonds-Giles Conjecture.